locmansueto/SNPSeekWithZKChartGH/README.md

 ### Get started with development

 To start a new module, we created a set of files to start with as templates.

-Copy these files then rename to the module name.
+1. Copy these files then rename to the module name.

 		blank_module.zul
 		_blank_module.zul

 	The blank_module page uses the BlankModuleFacade defined in the  **org.irri.iric.portal.blank\_module** package.
 Copy then modify these into a new package using your module name.
+2. As a convention, create subpackages **org.irri.iric.portal.blank\_module.service**, **org.irri.iric.portal.blank\_module.dao** and  **org.irri.iric.portal.blank\_module.domain**
+3. Implement **org.irri.iric.portal.blank\_module.BlankModuleFacade** in the service subpackage, example **org.irri.iric.portal.blank\_module.BlankModuleFacadeImpl**.
+Implement all data Access Objects (DAO) related to this module in the DAO subpackage.
+The DAO's should implement DAO interfaces defined in **org.irri.iric.portal.dao**.
+4. Implement the Domain entities for the DAO's above in **org.irri.iric.portal.blank\_module.domain**.
+The domain entities should implement the interfaces defined in **org.irri.iric.portal.domain**.
+Register the new domain implementations in '/resources/META-INF/persistence.xml'.
+5. Write codes to implement business logic methods in **org.irri.iric.portal.blank\_module.BlankModuleFacadeImpl**.
+For complex modules, you can divide the module into submodules as separate Services.
+In the service layer codes, **PROGRAM BY INTERFACE**, that is, use only the Interfaces defined in **org.irri.iric.portal.dao** and **org.irri.iric.portal.domain** for variable declarations, instead of the concrete implementations.
+6. You may define new interfaces in **org.irri.iric.portal.dao** or **org.irri.iric.portal.domain** when necessary, but this has to be discussed with the team beforehand.

 ### Source code repository